"Co" to "Com" Obituaries

 Rushville, N. Y. - On Sunday afternoon, Mrs. Hanna Cole died

-Monday morning her brother, George
+years.
+On Monday morning her brother, George

 W. Cole, died at the residence of his daughter, Mrs. Charles

 The funerals of both were held at the Methodist church on Wednesday

 Mr. Cole was 78 years old.
 He was well-known in both counties, having